GeorgeD88/Minesweeper-Solver/README.md

 The project was originally implemented with a command line interface (CLI), but is currently in the process of being implemented with a GUI.
 I've converted the game's logic and user interface to use a GUI, yet still have to convert the solver to work in the GUI.

 ### Running CLI Versions (deprecated)
-The project has 2 parts, the game itself and the bot, spread across 3 files. `cli_game.py` contains the backend of the game (no user input), while `cli_user.py` and `cli_solver.py` each connects the game to their own interface. `cli_user.py` connects the game to a user interface with inputs to allow the user to play, while `cli_solver.py` connects the game to solving algorithms as well as a visualization to show the user what's going on. *The code below can be found in the file `cli_ms.py`.*<br>
+The project has 2 parts, the game itself and the bot, spread across 3 files. `cli_game.py` contains the backend of the game (no user input), while `cli_user.py` and `cli_solver.py` each connects the game to their own interface. `cli_user.py` connects the game to a user interface with inputs to allow the user to play, while `cli_solver.py` connects the game to solving algorithms as well as a visualization to show the user what's going on.<br>*The code below can be found in the file `cli_ms.py`.*<br>
 ```python
 import cli_user
 import cli_solver